metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 bash <(curl -sSf https://sugar.metaplex.com/install.sh)
 ```

 This will download and run an install script from the Metaplex Sugar repo.
-The install script checks your OS and downloads the correct binary for it and installs it on your system PATH so you can run the Sugar command from any directory on your system.
+The install script checks your OS and downloads the correct binary for it and installs it on your system PATH, so you can run the Sugar command from any directory on your system.

 Follow any instructions from the install script regarding updating your PATH.
 This may require closing and reopening your terminal.
 Once complete you should be able to run the command `sugar` in your terminal and get a list of available commands: